 The Bald Peaks Loop is the best way to see all of Calero’s varied environments: with grassy rolling hills dotted with oaks, open woodland, dense forests, and a ridge with sweeping panoramic views, this feels like an epic hike although it’s not actually that long.

 Calero gets really hot during the summer.
 If the day’s forecast high is above 85°, the park will be too hot for hiking and should be avoided.
 Even under the best conditions this loop is surprisingly exhausting.

 Turn right at the next road.
-After just a few steps there’s a three-way intersection with the Javelina Loop.
+After just a few steps there’s a three-way intersection with the Serpentine Loop.
 The road to your left and the road that’s straight ahead re-join in a few yards and climb to a very attractive little pond.
 Overall though, the road to the right is more scenic, not to mention shorter and less hilly, passing through some very nice oak woodland.

 The Cottle Trail ascends through woodland along the side of a ravine.
 After briefly breaking out into a meadow at the Cottle Rest Site, where a homestead used to stand, the dirt road ends and the singletrack Chisnantuck Peak Trail begins.